Zidane steps down as Real Madrid boss as Blancos miss out on appointing Allegri as his successor | Goal.com

 He oversaw another domestic title triumph in 2020, but was unable to defend that prize while also missing out on more European glory in the campaign that has just come to a close.

-In total, Zidane took in 263 games in charge of Real, with 174 wins collected and just 36 defeats suffered.
+In total, Zidane took 263 games in charge of Real, with 174 wins and just 36 defeats.

 Who will be the next Real Madrid manager?